 - The stock market reacts negatively when there is ambiguity.
 In case of any mergers and acquisitions, the volatility of the stock increases and can trade upward or downward depending on the Fundamental news.
 In case of positive news, the traders who have shorted the stocks in their respective derivative market would tend to lose as there is an amount of positivity for the company, which would get reflected in the Stock price and in its derivatives.
 The opposite situation is also possible.

 - Protecting the investor’s wealth is the prime purpose of the regulatory body.
 So, these stock which has a larger amount of risk would be barred from trading by the particular banks trading and arbitrage division.

-Disadvantage of Gray Lists
+Disadvantages of Gray Lists

-- In spite of having ‘Chinese Wall’, there might be leakage of information from ‘Investment banking’ division to ‘arbitrage’ segment.
+- In spite of having ‘Chinese Wall,’ there might be leakage of information from the ‘Investment banking’ division to the ‘arbitrage’ segment.
 The leakage of information might lead to ‘unethical’ practice.
-So, proper internal Audit is required to avoid these practices.
+So, an Internal AuditInternal AuditInternal audit refers to the inspection conducted to assess and enhance the company's risk management efficacy, evaluate the different internal controls, and ensure that the company adheres to all the regulations.
+It helps the management and board of directors to identify and rectify the loopholes before the external audit. is required to avoid these practices.

 - High Confidentiality and high security need to maintain when these separate operations are taken into considerations.

 - Mergers and Acquisition happen in most of the corporate world, and there is a certain amount of uncertainty that prevails along with it.
 So, it is not a good option to trade for the ‘traders’ and ‘Arbitragers.’
 In most of the cases, the regulatory body should bar the scrip for a while until the actual fundamental news comes in.

 - A lot has to depend on the secrecy maintained by two separate departments of the banking or Financial institution.